Home | Hunts | General Info | Rates | Stories | Links | References | What to Bring | Contact Us | Video | Policy

 Note: I am not trying to change anyone's opinion or debate any methods or items.
 This is just basic info that is intended to hopefully increase your odds of going home with something other than "shattered dreams."

-• Binoculars - If you are to own only one set of binoculars, the 10X42 would be the best all-around size.
-Binocular sizes that work well for open country hunts (such as coues, mule deer, antelope, bear, sheep) would be: 10X42, 12X50 or 15X56.
+• Binoculars - If you are to own only one set of binoculars, a 10X power would be the best all-around size.
+Binocular sizes that work well for open country hunts (such as coues, mule deer, antelope, bear, sheep) would be: 10X32, 10X42, 12X50 or 15X56.
 For forest hunts (such as archery elk and turkey): 8X32, 10X32, or 10X42.
 Swarovski, and Leica are superior European glasses that bring in much light and detail.
 I highly recommend them.
 If you can't spend $2000-$3500 on a pair of these fine European optics, some models of Vortex (such as Razor, Viper, Talon, Kaibab, and Diamondback, $300-$1400) are good binoculars.
 The 10x42 Vortex Viper is a very popular and economical binocular.

 • Riflescope - My two recommended riflescopes are the Great Ol' American brand Leupold and the European optics maker Swarovski.
 The main reason is due to them being extremely lightweight and their ability to take a beating!
 These are tough scopes and will usually not lose zero with a bad mishap.
 I have seen them take a tumble down a mountain, end-over-end, after which the hunter picks up the weapon only to kill an animal at nearly 500 yards!
 I have witnessed this event with every other brand, even the some $3500 European scopes, and I cannot say the same for them.
 Scopes with variable power settings are a must.
 A variable scope around 6.5-20X is recommended and a 4.5-15X scope should be minimum for western hunting.
 A 3-9X IS HORRIBLE for long-range Southwest hunting and IS NOT recommended!
 If you have ever looked at an animal over 250 yards on 9 power, you know what I mean.
 Swarovski Z5 or Z6 or Leupold Model VX-3HD or VX-5HD in 3.5-18X, 3-18X or 6.5-20X will suit your needs for any species at any distance.
 Please note: a scope sunshade often helps when shots are uphill or towards the sun.
 Also, always sight in and practice with your variable power scope on the highest power setting!